-For over 50 years, most foreign mine workers in South Africa return to their home countries after retrenchment or closure of the mines without accessing their social benefits.
-Currently, South Africa has unclaimed legal benefits totalling R4 Billion for occupational lung diseases, including TB and R55 Billion for injury compensation in the work place.
+1st Regional Advisory Committee (RAC) meeting, this CoP on mine regulation and occupational health and safety is led by the Zambia and NEPAD Agency is coand R55 Billion for injury compensation in the work place.
 Malawi is one of the hardest hit countries with a population of ex-miners estimated at over 50,000.

-Southern Africa Miners Association (SAMA), a regional organization comprised of ex-mine workers is partnering with Southern Africa Trust (SAT), the government of South Africa and Malawi and the NEPAD Agency under the Southern Africa Tuberculosis and health Systems Support (SATBHSS) project to establish linkages that will facilitate access to unclaimed social benefits in South Africa for Malawian ex-miners.
+Malawian ex-miners to access social benefits from South Africa regional organization comprised of ex-mine workers is partnering with Southern Africa Trust (SAT), the government of South Africa and Malawi and the NEPAD Agency under the Southern Africa Tuberculosis and health Systems Support (SATBHSS) project to establish linkages that will facilitate access to unclaimed social benefits in South Africa for Malawian ex-miners.